tldr-pages/tldr/pages/common/npm-home.md

 # npm-home

-> Open the npm page, Yarn page, or GitHub repo of a package.
+> Open the npm page, Yarn page, or GitHub repo of a package in the web browser.
 > More information: <https://github.com/sindresorhus/npm-home>.

-- Open the npm page of the package:
+- Open the npm page of a specific package in the web browser:

 `npm-home {{package}}`

-- Open the github repo of the package:
+- Open the GitHub repository of a specific package in the web browser:

-`npm-home {{package}} -g`
+`npm-home -g {{package}}`

-- Open the yarn homepage of the package:
+- Open the Yarn homepage of a specific package in the web browser:

-`npm-home {{package}} -y`
+`npm-home -y {{package}}`